Storm (Marvel Comics): 1980s: Punk look and loss of powers

 By the early 1980s, X-Men was Marvel's top-selling comic title.
 Its sales were such that distributors and retailers began using an "X-Men index", rating each comic book publication by how many orders it garnered compared to that month's issue of X-Men.
 In this period, Claremont portrayed Storm as a serene, independent character.
 In The Uncanny X-Men #139 (November 1980), Claremont established her as the leader of the X-Men after Cyclops takes a leave of absence.
 Claremont also established a maternal relationship between Storm and her 13-year-old teammate, Kitty Pryde.
 A short story by Claremont set during Storm's childhood in Kenya that ran in Marvel Team-Up #100 (December 1980), establishes that when she was 12 years old, Storm saved a young Black Panther from racist thugs.
 This story would later become the basis for later writers to establish a deeper relationship between both characters.

 In the early 1980s, adventures of Storm written by Claremont included a space opera arc, in which the X-Men fight parasitic beings called the Brood.
 Storm is infected with a Brood egg and contemplates suicide, but is saved at the last minute by the benign whale-like Acanti aliens.
 Subsequently, Storm's fellow X-Man Angel is abducted by a rogue mutant group called the Morlocks.
 The Morlocks are "subterranean mutant refugees ... living in the tunnels of the New York City sewer system," and constitute an underclass of outcasts.
 The X-Men are outnumbered, and Storm is rendered sick by the Morlock called Plague.
 To save Kitty's life, Storm challenges the Morlocks' leader Callisto, in a duel to the death for the leadership of the Morlocks.
 Callisto is presented as a complex character who rebels against her position of low social status.
 Despite Storm's illness, she defeats Callisto by stabbing her with a knife.
-Callisto is saved through the efforts of a Morlock healer, and Storm offers the Morlocks refuge at the Xavier Mansion, though they decline.
+Callisto is saved through the efforts of the Morlock Healer, and Storm offers the Morlocks refuge at the Xavier Mansion, though they decline.
 Storm is then made leader of the Morlocks.
 This fight with Callisto has strong effects on Storm's character, who becomes more defiantly non-conformist.
 Following this incident, Storm has an encounter with Yukio, a ninja companion of Wolverine's.
 Storm has a close and intimate bond with her.
 While the characters' relationship was conceived of as romantic, it was relegated to subtext after Marvel Comics' editor-in-chief Jim Shooter mandated that no same-gender couples could be depicted at Marvel.
 These experiences lead Storm to drastically change her appearance.